Tech1k/Tech1k/README.md

 - Web development expereience with HTML, CSS, JQuery, and more.
 - Machine learning technologies include: Firebase, TensorFlow, and other platforms.
 - Database experience with MySQL, SQL, SQLite, LevelDB, Redius, and MongoDB.
+- Knows everything about blockchain and a lot about cryptography.

 | Projects | Info | Occupation |
 |--------------------------------------------------|------------------------------------------------------------------------------------------------|-----------------------------------------------------------|